10 Habits That Will Make You Smarter

 Explore various methods; it could be an e-book, a copy from a library, or an audiobook.

-Reading helps you learn new information, unlearn something, and even assist you grow your vocabulary.
+Reading helps you learn new information, unlearn something, and even grow your vocabulary.

 2. Learn Something New Every Day

-Learning doesn’t stop when you stop being a student because in the actual sense, we are all students of life and this means we need to continually top up our learning game at all times.
+Learning doesn’t stop when you stop being a student because, in the real sense, we are all students of life, and this means we need to continually top up our learning game.

 Luckily, knowledge is endlessly available for everyone online.
-Sometimes for free and other times really affordable.
+Sometimes, it’s free, and other times, it’s affordable.

-You can try learning a new skill on websites like Udemy, Coursera, SkillShare, and a quite number of others.
+You can try learning a new skill on websites like Udemy, Coursera, SkillShare, and many others.

 Imagine how smarter you’ll be if you spend every 30-40 minutes daily to learn about something new.